 Diabetes And Dry Feet?
 Here’s What You Shouldn’t Do…

-Advice for dry skin on feet often includes using harsh chemicals or metal files to remove it.
-If you have diabetes – or suspect that you might – you should avoid these.
+If you’re suffering from diabetes and dry feet, and need further advice, it’s important to get professional insights.
+Removing dry skin on your feet often includes using harsh chemicals or metal files, and you may be tempted to do this yourself.
+If you have diabetes – or suspect that you might – you should avoid these methods.
 Any small cuts or abrasions can easily develop into much more serious conditions in a person with diabetes.

 Categories: Podiatry